 All of these comments from the team signal a lack of sense of ownership of the project among team members.
 It’s “the” project or “Karel’s” project and not “our” project.

 The good news is that, again, Karel’s relationship with team members are not in a disastrous state, yet.
-The teams enjoyed great performance under Karel’s leadership in the previous year, and he is liked by his people as a positively supporting, encouraging and dependable leader, albeit somewhat impatient and quick to act.
+The teams enjoyed great performance under Karel’s leadership in the previous year, and he is liked by his people as a positively supporting, encouraging and dependable leader, albeit somewhat impatient and quick to decide and act.
 It’s just that this past few months have been chaotic with all the changes introduced, and the uncertainty of where they are heading is creating frustration, anxiety and concern.